Four-manifolds, geometries and knots: - and -bundles over with

-With the results of [Ue91] it follows in all cases that $M$ is homotopy equivalent to the total space of a torus bundle over $RP^2 $. \end{proof}
+With the results of \cite{[Ue91]} it follows in all cases that $M$ is homotopy equivalent to the total space of a torus bundle over $RP^2 $. \end{proof}

-Theorem 11.8 makes no assumption that there be a homomorphism $u:\pi\to Z/2Z$ such that $u^* (x)^3 $ $=0$ (as in \S5 of Chapter 5).
+Theorem 11.8 does not assume that there is a homomorphism ${u:\pi\to Z/2Z}$ such that $u^* (x)^3=0$ (as in \S5 of Chapter 5).
 If $F$ is cyclic or $A(m,2)$ this condition is a purely algebraic consequence of the other hypotheses.
 For let $C$ be a cyclic normal subgroup of maximal order in $F$.
 (There is an unique such subgroup, except when $F=Q(8)$.)
 The centralizer $C_\pi (C)$ has index 2 in $\pi$ and so there is a homomorphism $u:\pi\to Z/2Z$ with kernel $C_\pi (C)$.

-When $F$ is cyclic $u$ factors through $Z$ and so the induced map on cohomology factors through $H^3 (Z;\tilde Z)=0$.
+When $F$ is cyclic $u$ factors through $\mathbb{Z}$ and so the induced map on cohomology factors through $H^3 (\mathbb{Z};\mathbb{Z}^u)=0$.

 When $F\cong A(m,2)$ the 2-Sylow subgroup is cyclic of order 4, and the inclusion of $Z/4Z$ into $\tau$ induces isomorphisms on cohomology with 2-local coefficients.
-In particular, $H^q (F;\tilde Z_{(2)} )=0$ or $Z/2Z$ according as $q$ is even or odd.
-It follows easily that the restriction from $H^3 (\pi;\tilde Z_{(2)} )$ to $H^3 (Z/4Z;\tilde Z_{(2)} )$ is an isomorphism.
-Let $y$ be the image of $u^* (x)$ in $H^1 (Z/4Z;\tilde Z_{(2)} )=Z/2Z$.
-Then $y^2 $ is an element of order 2 in $H^2(Z/4Z;\tilde Z_{(2)}\otimes\tilde Z_{(2)})=H^2(Z/4Z;Z_{(2)})\cong Z/4Z$, and so $y^2=2z$ for some $z\in H^2 (Z/4Z;Z_{(2)} )$.
-But then $y^3=2yz=0$ in $H^3(Z/4Z;\tilde Z_{(2)})=Z/2Z$, and so $u^*(x)^3$ has image 0 in $H^3 (\pi;\tilde Z_{(2)})=Z/2Z$.
+In particular, $H^q (F;\mathbb{Z}_{(2)}^u )=0$ or $Z/2Z$ according as $q$ is even or odd.
+It follows easily that the restriction from $H^3 (\pi;\mathbb{Z}_{(2)}^u )$ to $H^3 (Z/4Z;\mathbb{Z}_{(2)}^u )$ is an isomorphism.
+Let $y$ be the image of $u^* (x)$ in $H^1 (Z/4Z;\mathbb{Z}_{(2)}^u)=Z/2Z$.
+Then $y^2 $ is an element of order 2 in $H^2(Z/4Z;\mathbb{Z}_{(2)}^u\otimes\mathbb{Z}_{(2)}^u)= H^2(Z/4Z;\mathbb{Z}_{(2)})\cong Z/4Z$, and so $y^2=2z$ for some $z\in H^2 (Z/4Z;\mathbb{Z}_{(2)} )$.
+But then $y^3=2yz=0$ in $H^3(Z/4Z;\mathbb{Z}_{(2)}^u)=Z/2Z$, and so $u^*(x)^3$ has image 0 in $H^3 (\pi;\mathbb{Z}_{(2)}^u)=Z/2Z$.
 Since $x$ is a 2-torsion class this implies that $u^*(x)^3 =0$.

 Is there a similar argument when $F$ is a generalized quaternionic group?